 Between 1997-2008, Switzerland was ranked second in the number of citations per genomics/genetics articles in the Life Sciences journal Lab Times.
-Over the past decade, Switzerland has launched several initiatives which aim to propel precision medicine in Switzerland forward.
-In fact, in mid-November 2021, the SPHN and the university hospitals renewed their collaboration agreements following the success of the first period.
+Over the past decade, Switzerland has launched several initiatives aiming to propel precision medicine in Switzerland forward.
+In fact, in mid-November 2021, the Swiss Personalised Health Network (SPHN) and the university hospitals renewed their collaboration agreements following the success of the first period, aiming to establish uniform standards for data structuring to allow the linking and comparison of data at a national level.
 The second period 2021-2024 will focus even more on the interoperability and sustainability of the infrastructure.
 In turn, this will support the development of personalised medicine and healthcare within Switzerland.

 More recently, Switzerland has contributed to advancements in our understanding of COVID-19 by launching a platform via SIB to track variants.
 The platform – Swiss Pathogen Surveillance Platform – will ensure better monitoring of variants and boost international research efforts.

-As Switzerland continues to support initiatives within personalised medicine, it will develop an effective ecosystem that will accelerate cultural change within the industry in Switzerland.
-This in turn will also advance prevention, diagnosis and treatment of diseases and will push Switzerland to the forefront of personalised healthcare and research internationally.
+As Switzerland continues to support initiatives within personalised medicine, it will develop an effective ecosystem that will accelerate development in this industry.
+This in turn will advance prevention, diagnosis and treatment of diseases and will push Switzerland to the forefront of personalised healthcare and research internationally.

 - Meier-Abt PJ, Lawrence AK, Selter L, Vayena E, Schwede T. The Swiss approach to precision medicine.
 Swiss Medical Weekly.
 2018 Jan 2.